App Development: User Guide

 Helper Class UIView

-UIView is the internal implementation of the View.
+UIView is the internal implementation of View.
 A reference of the object is passed to the handler listening to events on the View.
 The handler can query the properties of the view using the prop method.

 Method Return Type Parameters Description